Source

 - Indigenous Use

 “[Indigenous Sovereignty] is distinguishable from Tribal Sovereignty in that it is not a nation-state recognition of inherent sovereignty under nation-state dominion.
-Rather, it arises from Indigenous Traditional Knowledge, belonging to each Indigenous nation, tribe, first nation, community, etc. Indigenous sovereignty exists regardless of what the nation-state does or does not do.”
+Rather, it arises from Indigenous Traditional Knowledge, belonging to each Indigenous nation, tribe, first nation, community, etc.”

 — Entry 'Indigenous Sovereignty' (archived markdown line 2128), quoting Indigenous Environmental Network, June 2020